fleetdm/fleet/handbook/quality/README.md

 Fleeties do not have to wait for QA to reproduce the bug.
 If you are confident it is reproducible, is a bug, and the reproduction steps are well-documented, it can be moved directly to the reproduced state.

 ### During release testing
-When release is in testing, QA should use the the slack channel #help-release to keep everyone aware of issues found.
+When release is in testing, QA should use the the Slack channel #help-release to keep everyone aware of issues found.
 All bugs related to a release should be reported in the channel after creating the bug first.

 In the release channel, product may decide whether the bug is a release blocker.
 Release blockers must be fixed before a release can be cut.